Catalog of Courses, Workshops and Special Projects

 Screencasting is a form of computer video that allows viewers to see recordings of your computer screen, complete with audio narration.
 What are they good for?
 Try demonstrating techniques or offering feedback while marking student work.
 Use them to record your Power Point presentations.
 The best thing about screencasts are the instruction you can deliver once and allow your students to revisit as often as needed.
 Join us for this workshop and we will show you how to create them and link to them in Moodle.

-Promoting Interactivity in Online and Hybrid Courses with SoftChalk 7-SoftChalk is a simple yet powerful software, designed with the features you need, to create exciting, interactive content for your online/hybrid course.
-If you can use a word-processing program, you can use LessonBuilder.
+Promote interactivity in online and hybrid courses with SoftChalk.
+SoftChalk is a simple yet powerful software, designed with the features you need, to create exciting, interactive content for your online/hybrid course.
+If you can use a word-processing program, you can use SoftChalk.

 Elluminate is a virtual, interactive learning environment that can be used to open up the boundaries of your classroom beyond the physical boundaries of campus.
 Use this software to deliver traditional lectures and content, quizzes, long distance expert interviews, online office hours, and could also be used for student presentations.
 Use this tool when you don't want distance or weather to be a factor in learning (or perhaps when that minor pandemic hits).
 Elluminate can be integrated into your traditional, online or hybrid courses.
 This workshop will give you an overview of what it is to be a participant and how to create your own sessions.
 This is a 2-day workshop.

 There are free online resources that may replace those expensive textbooks for your courses.
-You can come to an orientation about open educational resources and the online communities, join the OER FAculty Fellowship or meet with Jen Klaydinyi, our OER specialist.
-Bring your questions!
+You can come to an orientation about open educational resources and the online communities, join the OER FAculty Fellowship or meet with other instructors using OERs in their courses.

 For more information go to the OER home page.